-Here are some tips to help you manage the process — and keep your sanity intact.
+Here are five key topics to consider, with handy tips to manage the process — and keep your sanity intact.

-Given all the steps and paperwork involved in buying and selling at the same time, you’ll want experienced professionals guiding you through the process.
+Given all the steps and paperwork involved in selling and buying a home at the same time, you’ll want seasoned professionals guiding you through the process.
 Hiring a skilled real estate agent can give you a realistic estimate of home prices in your area and how to price your current home.
-Using that figure, you can calculate how much equity you have and what your net proceeds will look like so you can apply that money toward the down payment and closing costs of your new home.
+Using that figure, you can calculate how much equity you have and what your net proceeds will look like, so you can apply that money toward the down payment and closing costs of your new home.

 “Working with a really experienced Realtor makes a huge difference,” says William Fastow, an associate broker with TTR Sotheby’s International Realty in Washington, D.C.
 “There are a lot of moving pieces, so you want to work with someone who has a proven track record in your market and experience across both buying and selling.”